microsoft/MSIX-Labs/ITProLabs/README.md

 ## Overview
-MSIX Labs project is an effort to offer hands-on labs to help people become familar the different areas of MSIX.
-The content can also be customized and become a basis for internal training.
+This section of MSIX Labs is geared towards IT Pros.
+Download the **ITProLabs.2008.zip** file from the [releases](https://github.com/microsoft/MSIX-Labs/releases) page to get started with the labs.

 ## Related training material
 The MSIX overview video talks through the core concepts of MSIX.
 We recommend watching the overview training video prior to performing the labs.